Big, bold and impactful

 It’s an approach endorsed by Mike Wong, North American regional vice-chair of the International Union for Conservation of Nature’s World Commission on Protected Areas.
 “Protected areas are one of the best conservation tools in the world,” says Wong, who is based in Gatineau, Quebec.
 “When you have large intact areas that are well-managed, you conserve both the diversity as well as the carbon that is stored in that protected ecosystem.”

 This excerpt originally appeared in the summer 2022 issue of the Nature Conservancy of Canada Magazine.
-To learn more about how you can receive the magazine, click here.

 Explore additional content from our summer issue here >